RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 Device Firmware Setup

 For an easy and quick way of having a fully functional gateway, a Precompiled Firmware Image is provided.
-With that, this section gives you step-by-step instructions on how to install the Image into your SD Card used for the gateway.
+This section gives you step-by-step instructions on how to install the Image into your SD Card used for the gateway.

 Burn the Latest Firmware